targaryen1212/orbb-chrome-extension/SECURITY.md

 ## Reporting a vulnerability

-Please report suspected vulnerabilities privately to `support@nextra.app`.
+Please report suspected vulnerabilities privately to `support@orbb.app`.
 Include the affected extension version, reproduction steps, and potential impact.
 Do not include real access tokens, private saved content, or social cookies in a public issue.